Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - Rin: "Mastery of fundamentals is the greatest proof of excellence."
 Showing Rin in a very fancy dress and with five of her glowing power gems, the art and description make it clear she's become quite possibly the greatest of the Tohsakas and a more than worthy successor to the name, elegant and magnificent.

 - The best part?
-Even after two years, with CEs being subject to way more power creep than Servants, these CEs are still highly coveted, Rin and Sakura especially, because their effect - 25% additional effect to a card type - affects everything a card does and can still make Servants focused around one card type into absolute monsters.
+Even years and years later, even with all kinds of things added to the game, with CEs being subject to way more power creep than Servants, these CEs are still highly coveted, Rin and Sakura especially, because their effect - 25% additional effect to a card type - affects everything a card does and can still make Servants focused around one card type into absolute monsters.

 - Even individually, their concepts are awesome, and the descriptions make them moreso.
 Each one is focused around how each one overcame their personal trials or embraced the best part of themselves, and it shows: